mrafaydec96/Churn-Prediction-in-Telecommunication-Industry-using-Machine-Learning/README.md

 # Churn-Prediction-in-Telecommunication-Industry-using-Machine-Learning
-Predicting the churn of customers in the telecom industry in the United States using Random Forest and XGBoost Classifier
+Predicting churn of customers in the telecom industry in United States using Random Forest and XGBoost Classifier